tamere/JeudisDuLibreAndroid/README.md

 # Danger

 Beware that this implementation is very fragile and do not always reflect Android Best Practices (e.g., no handling of network error, no `ViewHolder` pattern for Adapter).

+# TODO

+* Replace ActionBar with Toolbar
+* Make it translucent
+* Use AppCompat to get most of the Material Design to previous Android version
+* Use shared element for transition animation between Activities